cmu-lib/OSS-2025/index.md

 The conference will explore how open science is transforming the ways in which we do research and share it in a variety of science and non-science disciplines.
-Topics will include tenure and promotion policies, rethinking peer review, lessons from industry, and more!
+Topics will include tenure and promotion policies, rethinking peer review, lessons from industry, automated science, and more!

 We will also have the following satellite events this fall: